dmind-gmbh/extension-cookieman/Documentation/Configuration/Reference/TypoScriptConstants/Index.rst

    Cookieman sets the attribute only when the page is served via https, so it is safe to leave this on.

-   Set it to `0` only if you have http/https subdomains that must be covered by by the cookie (see :ref:`extension-cookie-settings`).
+   Set it to `0` only if you have http/https subdomains that must be covered by the cookie (see :ref:`extension-cookie-settings`).

+.. _consentConfigurationVersion:

+consentConfigurationVersion
+^^^^^^^^^^^^^^^^^^^^^^^^^^^
+.. rst-class:: dl-parameters

+consentConfigurationVersion
+   :sep:`|` :aspect:`Data type:` :ref:`data-type-string`
+   :sep:`|` :aspect:`Default:` 1
+   :sep:`|` :aspect:`Example:` 2
+   :sep:`|`

+   Version of your cookie configuration.
+Cookieman writes it into the consent cookie.
+   You can use any value, for example a date or the number of your release.

+   Change it every time you change your cookie configuration.
+Cookieman then shows the consent popup again to all users whose cookie holds a different version.
+Until such a user saves again, the old consent does not count and cookieman injects no tracking objects (see :ref:`show-the-popup-again`).

+   Consent that cookieman before 5.0.0 saved holds no version.
+Such a cookie gets the current version without a change for the user ("silent upgrade").
+Thus the upgrade to 5.0.0 does not ask anybody again.

 .. _minify: